decoy-school/school-site/src/about-us/meet-the-governors.md

 ---
 title: Meet the Governors
-layout: meet-the-governors.njk
+layout: default.njk
 people:
   - title: Gill Quantrell – Co-opted
     picture: /uploads/gill-q-2-.bmp
+    bio:
-    bio: I’m Gill Quantrell, I was a teacher for 27 years and worked in a variety of primary schools across all age ranges.
+      I’m Gill Quantrell, I was a teacher for 27 years and worked in a variety of primary schools across all age ranges.
 My last teaching post was at Decoy Primary where I worked as a class teacher and the EYFS lead from 2007-2019.
 I now work as a Curriculum Developer and Early Years Consultant